ikari-pl/cookie-disclaimer-remover/README.md

 How it works (technically)
 --------------------------

-Right now it naïvely removes all HTML elements that have an ID or a class starting with "cookie".
+Right now it naïvely removes all HTML elements that have an ID containing or a class starting with "cookie".
 Surprisingly, it works for me.